GhostCite: A Large-Scale Analysis of Citation Validity in the Age of Large Language Models: Hunting for Ghosts: Archival Analysis

-\textbf{Repeated Invalid Citations.} A particularly concerning phenomenon we observed is ``repeated invalid citations'': invalid citations (e.g., metadata or title errors) that appear in multiple independent papers.
-The most notable example is a citation with an erroneous title (``AugMix'') that appears in 16 separate papers across AAAI, IJCAI, and NeurIPS (the complete list is in Appendix~\ref{app:repeated_citations}). \textit{These viral errors suggest that researchers may be copying citations from other papers that already contain errors,} compounding mistakes across the literature.
+\textbf{Invalid Citations Propagate across Papers.} A particularly concerning phenomenon we observed is ``repeated invalid citations'': invalid citations (e.g., metadata or title errors) that appear in multiple independent papers.
+Table~\ref{tab:repeated_citation_errors} lists the most frequently repeated invalid citations in our corpus.
+The most notable example is a citation with an erroneous title (``AugMix'') that appears in 16 separate papers across AAAI, IJCAI, and NeurIPS. \textit{These viral errors suggest that researchers may be copying citations from other papers that already contain errors,} compounding mistakes across the literature.